 If stress is caused by external stressors, other techniques like deep breathing, yoga, or exercise are good stress relievers.
 These stress-relieving activities will stabilize your body’s stress levels, allowing you to face any anxiety head-on without the stress eating away at the seams.

-Use these 11 techniques to manage stress at the source and find relief in your life.
+Use these 10 techniques for stress management for women to cut stress at the source and find relief in your life.

 1) Take a Break

 If stress is an issue in your life, take a break from whatever the cause is.
 You may get away for the weekend, or to the beach for the day; if stress is debilitating, you may want an actual vacation for yourself.
 Plan something fun and stress-free that you can do with some friends and enjoy yourself.

 It doesn’t even have to be an extended break.
 A 20-minute walk with a stress reliever, or perhaps getting out your stress on the punching bag at the gym; stress is stress and no matter what form it comes in, stress can be dealt with.

 If you don’t have time for any of that, try a simple breathing exercise to clear your mind and change the focus; closing your eyes and breathing deeply through your nose can relax stress away.
 This can help you live in the present moment, too.